-Emerging from the turbulent horrors of their recent past, the rolling hills and beautiful landscapes of Bosnia and Serbia provide a stunning backdrop to a journey rich in history and tradition.
-Lying at the crossroads of eastern and western cultures, they present a fascinating mix of Ottoman influences, Austro-Hungarian history and a warm hospitality that cannot fail to captivate.
+The rolling hills and beautiful landscapes of Serbia & Bosnia provide a stunning backdrop to a journey rich in history and tradition.
+Lying at the crossroads of eastern and western cultures they present a fascinating mix of Ottoman influences, Austro-Hungarian history and a warm hospitality that cannot fail to captivate.

 Tours that fall into this category are likely to involve at least a few challenging days and are often in destinations where tourism is still in its infancy.

 You can typically expect a mixture of accommodation with some nights being spent in comfortable and characterful places, and some in more basic places, homestays or camping, especially where choices are limited.

 These tours will typically involve a couple of days of easy/moderate trekking (3-5 hrs/day) or perhaps a more active approach to a cultural itinerary.
 For riding trips see the Riding Information section